niekados/card-wars/README.md

 **Gameplay:**
 - Players take turns flipping over one card at a time from the top of their decks and placing them face-up in the middle of the playing area.
 - The player with the higher card wins the round.
 If both cards are of the same value, it results in a "war."
-- In the case of a war, each player places another set of cards face-up over the cards in the war.
+- In the case of a war, each player places two cards face-down and another set of cards face-up over the cards in the war.
 - In case the cards are equal again, another "war" happens on top of the cards already in the war.
-- The player who wins the war collects all the face-up cards in the middle of the playing area and places them at the bottom of their deck.
+- The player who wins the war collects all the cards in the middle of the playing area and places them at the bottom of their deck.
 - If a player runs out of cards during a war, they lose the game.
 Otherwise, the game continues until one player wins all the cards.

 ## Startegy